 I also love that this one isn’t overly sweet, that it takes about five minutes to put together, and that you can add all sorts of fun toppings.

-Definitely the perfect way to celebrate Valentine’s Day.
+This Valentine’s Day breakfast is the perfect way to start off your day.
 Or any Saturday or Sunday morning.
 (Or if you’re ambitious enough to make it for a regular Tuesday morning?
 All the more power to you!
 And I’ll be over for breakfast).